FOR IMMEDIATE RELEASE: March 4, 2010

 - Information about New Hampshire’s unique archaeological record

-- Hands-on activities and classroom materials
+- Many hands-on activities and classroom materials

 - A copy of Intrigue of the Past: A Teacher’s Activity Guide for Fourth through Seventh Grades, which includes 28 lessons that teachers can immediately implement in classrooms